Joe Simko

-Joe Simko is a New York City based illustrator who has contributed to Topps’ Garbage Pail Kids and Wacky Packages trading cards.
-Producer/Co-Director of the Garbage Pail Kids documentary film, 30 Years of Garbage.
-He is the illustrator/author of the book series, The Sweet Rot, and he designs artwork for bands, creating album covers, tour posters and concert shirts.
-His project Cereal Killers Trading Cards, 1st Series was released May 2, 2011.
+Joe Simko is a New York City based illustrator who is contributing as a current lead artist/writer to Topps’ Garbage Pail Kids and Wacky Packages trading cards.
+He is the producer and co-director of the Garbage Pail Kids documentary film, 30 Years of Garbage.
+Illustrator/author of the book series, The Sweet Rot, and has designed artwork for bands, creating album covers, tour posters and concert shirts for such acts as Metallica, Gwar, Misfits, The Vans Warped Tour, etc. His project Cereal Killers Trading Cards, 1st Series was released May 2, 2011.
 The Cereal Killers cards spoof breakfast cereals with popular horror films.
-Joe wrote and painted all 55 cards for the first and second set and launched the series through his new company, Wax Eye.
-Cereal Killers, 2nd Series was released through Wax Eye in June 2012.
+Joe wrote and painted all 55 cards for the first and second set and launched the series through his company, Wax Eye.
+2nd Series was released through Wax Eye in June 2012.

-Wax Eye's first mobile app game for the IOS platform, Cereal Boom, is based on characters from Simko's Cereal Killers card series.
+He is the creator of Craniacs with former Topps senior VP executive Ira Friedman.
+Craniacs is an all-ages trading card series and is currently in development with Titmouse, Inc for an animated television series.

 Early life

 Joe Simko was born in Meadowbrooke, PA, and raised in Southampton, Pennsylvania.
 He graduated from the School of Visual Arts in New York City in 1999 with a Bachelor of Fine Arts in Cartooning.
-He was the recipient of the Joe Orlando scholarship award from his graduating department that year.
+He was the very first recipient of the now annual Joe Orlando memorial award from his graduating department that year.
 Among Simko’s instructors at the School of Visual Arts were Joe Orlando (VP of DC Comics and associate editor of Mad), Klaus Jansen, Sal Almendola, and Carmine Infantino.

 Career

 After graduating from the School of Visual Arts, Simko held a full-time position as an artist for men’s neckwear, creating design pieces for ties.
-In 2000 Simko was hired as a full-time, in-house storyboard artist for television commercials at GEM Studios in New York City.
-At this time he also did freelance jobs designing show posters for local bands.
+In 2000 Simko was hired as a full-time, in-house storyboard artist for national television commercials at GEM Studios in New York City, creating storyboard illustrations for top NYC ad agencies such as J Walter Thompson, BBDO, DDB, etc.

+At this time he also did freelance jobs designing show posters for local New York City bands.
 This freelance work gained some notice, and he began working for higher profile groups.
 In 2006, he designed all of the artwork for the large traveling rock tour, The Vans Warped Tour.
 In 2007, the Japanese rock festival MAGMA commissioned him to design all the artwork for their tour and oversee all the art direction as the managing artist.
 Two 20 ft tall inflatable monsters based on Simko's character designs were also created for the Japan Rock concerts.